This post contains affiliate links. You can read my disclosure policy here.

 In fact, we went several years not printing anything in color because I couldn’t bring myself to spend $60 on cartridges that were just going to get used up with a few pages.

 And then someone told me about HP’s Instant Ink program.
+You can get a month free here.

 Right now I pay $5 a month to print 100 pages – no matter how much ink I use.
 They have several pricing plans right now (including a $3/month for 50 pages if you aren’t going to print a ton).
 But even on the $5 a month plan, what I’ll spend in a year of ink is about what I would spend on one set of colored cartridges.